 “The government doesn’t have much control when it comes to how a company chooses to hire their workers,” said Mattingly.
 “And being a mother is always a red flag when it comes down to it.”

 After staying home with her children for four years, Williams says she would be more than happy to return to the career she worked so hard to achieve.
-Unfortunately for Williams and many other stay-at-home mothers, they now face a new hurdle—the battle of re-employment.
+Unfortunately for Williams and many other stay-at-home mothers, they now face a new hurdle—the battle of re-employment, so more women pay attention to the opportunities like childcare courses Geelong offering.

 According to the Working Mother Report, women who take years off from work will experience difficulties when looking for career-oriented work.
 Like any applicant, gaps in employment history can negatively affect the chance of being hired; part-time work then becomes an appealing alternative.